 – Frank Borman

-So the Yeager quote is funny, and I think it’s great for test pilots (in technology, development and test environments): do what you can, try it out- because the data and equipment aren’t sacred.
-But if you’re Part 121, there is no room for tomfoolery.
-And the proof is in the pudding: we’ve had exactly two Part 121 deaths since 2009.
+So the Yeager quote is humorous, and I think it’s great for test pilots (in technology, the analogy would correspond to your development and test environments): do what you can, try it out- because the data and equipment aren’t sacred.
+But if you’re Part 121 (by analogy, your production environment), there is no room for tomfoolery.
+And for aviation, the proof is in the pudding: we’ve had exactly two Part 121 deaths since 2009.

 I work in DevOps, and I recently experienced a significant difference in tactics with a product owner who really wanted to just get the thing deployed, because $BusinessReason.
 However, she was taking the Yeager approach in production, and didn’t want to hear anything about what I had to say.
 It was a swap-type deployment, and my methodology was, “we flipped the switch, it doesn’t work out of the box- time to go-around.
 Flip the switch back and try it once we have a better understanding of the system.”
 But: the product owner was really fearful of a rollback, to the point that she termed it the “R-word”.
 My response is that the “S-word” (severe incident) is worse, and that we were taking unplanned and undocumented risk by playing with the system.

 The point is that a “rollback” should be just like a go-around- if you’re not sure, pause and try again.
-So, in your organization- I encourage you to take the Borman approach for production.
+My suggestion is that in most organizations, you’d be well-advised to follow Borman’s ideas for production systems.